px212/px212/source/english/index.md

 ## Group Members
 - **Xiaona Yao**.
 Xiaona's work focuses on evaluating the atmospheric teleconnections in climate models.
 She is co-supervised with Prof. Yali Yang (Yunnan Univerisity)
 - **Linjun Han**.
-Linjun's work focuses on dynamics the atmospheric circulation in the middle latitudes.
+Linjun's work focuses on dynamics of the atmospheric circulation in the middle latitudes.
 She is co-supervised with Prof. Lin Wang (IAP)
 - **Yunfei Cao**.
 Yunfei's work focuses on the attribution of recent climate changes in the middle latitudes.
 He is co-superised with Prof. Lin Wang.
 - **Zihan Wang**.
 Zihan is an undergraduate student from Yunnan University.